 How does this work, you ask?
-This New Jerseyan will fill you in on "The Jersey Left".
+Here's the lowdown on "The Jersey Left".

 Jughandle construction in New Jersey dates back to the 1940s and The New York Times first mentions them in 1959.
 They were designed to lessen traffic on main roads, but with today's plethora of cars on the road, many drivers aren't fans.

 - Left-turning vehicles don't clog up the fast lane on many of the state's highways, allowing traffic to move more freely.

 - Drivers who are not turning do not have to wait for the left-turn signals to cycle through before proceeding.

 - Imagine having to make a left turn in front of a three-lane highway.
 Diverting the traffic around to a street controlled with a traffic light significantly improves safety.